nerdsupremacist/FancyScrollView/README.md

 ![](Demo/FancyScrollView.gif)

-I spent a lot of time looking for a way to recreate the UI of the ScrollViews in Stock Apple Apps (i.e. App Store and Apple Music).
+I spent a lot of time looking for a way to recreate the UI of the ScrollViews in Stock Apple Apps (i.e. App Store and Apple Music) inside of SwiftUI.

 And here is the result!
 I call it `FancyScrollView`.
 It's a ScrollView with a few extra perks: